This post may contain affiliate links. Please read our disclosure policy.

-Want to fancy up your weeknight meal but not spend hours slaving in the kitchen?
-Well this is a great recipe to do just that.
-I love making this meal to bring date night home for my husband and I. We are also obsessed with roasted Brussels Sprouts so we serve that along side it every time.
+Want to fancy up your weeknight meal but not spend hours in the kitchen?
+Well, this is a great recipe to do just that.
+I love making this Oven Baked Filet Mignon with Goat Cheese and Balsamic and Cauliflower “Mashed Potatoes” to bring date night home for my husband and me.
+We are also obsessed with roasted Brussels Sprouts so we serve that alongside it every time.
 Find the recipe for Roasted Brussels Sprouts here.

 Cauliflower Puree Ingredients:

 4 green onions, chopped (save a little bit of the green tops for garnish)

 3 tbs. organic unsalted butter

 2 tbsp. cream cheese

 1 1/2 cups milk (we used 2%)